AMAZAKE

 TOOLS

-Rice Cooker or Incubation chamber (like our Brød & Taylor Proofer) to maintain temperature between 120 F - 140 F.
+Incubation chamber (like our Brød & Taylor Proofer) to maintain temperature between 120 F - 140 F.

-Allow your freshly cooked brown rice to cool to 140 F. Stir in the rice koji, making sure to mix until well combined.
+Allow your freshly cooked rice to cool to 140 F. Stir in the rice koji, making sure to mix until well combined.
 Incubate between 120 - 140 F (using our Brød and Taylor proofer we recommend 120 F on the proofer setting).
 Stir the amazake mixture every couple of hours and start tasting it around 6 hours.
-With fresh koji and warmer temperatures, it will ferment faster and can take as little as 6 hours or up to 10 hours.
+With fresh koji and warmer temperatures, it will ferment faster and can take as little as 6 hours or up to 12 hours.
 Continue tasting the amazake and remove it from heat once it's reached your desired level of sweetness and the texture has started to liquify.

 We prefer to keep the amazake un-pasteurized in the fridge where it will last for 1-2 months, but if you'd like it to last longer you can heat it in a saucepan and simmer for 3-5 minutes to pasteurize it.